 "7-7-2237.
 Percentage of electors required to authorize bond issue.
-Whenever the question of issuing county bonds for any purpose is submitted to the registered electors of a county at a general election, at an election that is conducted by mail ballot, as provided in Title 13, chapter 19, or at a special election that is held in conjunction with a regular or primary election an election conducted pursuant to 7-7-2223, the determination of the approval or rejection of the bond proposition is made in the following manner:
+Whenever the question of issuing county bonds for any purpose is submitted to the registered electors of a county at a general election, at an election that is conducted by mail ballot, as provided in Title 13, chapter 19, or at a special election that is held in conjunction with a regular or primary election, the determination of the approval or rejection of the bond proposition is made in the following manner: